 Once generated, your breakdown reports will be available to print or email to the various heads of your departments.
 The end result will look similar to the sample breakdown reports below.

 Breaking down a script by script breakdown colors is without a doubt the most organized and efficient way to break down the various production elements of a screenplay.
 That being said, breaking a script down by hand with colors is still an incredibly tedious task.
+For more on breaking down a script, be sure to check out our complete guide to mastering the script breakdown.

 Utilizing StudioBinder’s script breakdown app not only saves time, but will reduce the chances of overlooking important production elements and details.